We all know how it is.

 And I can talk to those white women in the suburbs that voted for Trump and explain to them what white privilege actually is, that when their son is walking down a street with a bag of M&Ms in his pocket, wearing a hoodie, his whiteness is what protects him from not being shot.

-Gillibrand is of course referring to the force field of whiteness, which surprisingly few non-white groups are aware of, but is indeed the reason for disparate crime rates.
+Gillibrand is of course referring to the force field of whiteness, which surprisingly few non-white groups are aware of, but which is indeed the reason for disparate crime rates.

 Accept your privilege, let the force field down, take that hollow point for equality, you know the drill.